 [tips] When you're getting started on social media, especially if you wish to automate some of your content, it's a good idea to keep a notebook specifically for this purpose.
 You can use it to plan topics and content, but more importantly, keep a note of which of your social media accounts are linked to each platform for automation.
 This ensures that you won't get lost in logins![/tips]

-Once you have begun to build an organic following around your social media profiles, you may want to consider investing in paid advertising online, which specifically targets potential customers who are not just using social media but that are also viewing other types of websites and search engines with the view to buying a product.
+Once you have begun to build an organic following around your social media profiles, you may want to consider investing in paid advertising online, which specifically targets potential customers who are not just using social media but are also viewing other types of websites and search engines with the view to buying a product.

 If this is something you would like to get started with but you don't know where to begin, please get in contact with us!
 Our dedicated PPC Management Team can create and manage an advertising campaign, tailored to your products and your budget.
 Simply contact Customer Support and ask to speak to the PPC Management Team.